Asserts and Errors

 The test error file for a test step is found at

-$index-errors.yaml and work similar to the test assert file.
+$index-errors.yaml and works similar to the test assert file.

-By default, a test step will wait for up to 30 seconds for the defined state to reached, see the configuration reference for documentation on configuring test asserts.
+By default, a test step will wait for up to 30 seconds for the defined state to be reached.
+See the configuration reference for documentation on configuring test asserts.

-Note that an assertion or errors file is optional, if it is not present, the test step will be considered successful immediately, once the objects in the test step have been created.
+Note that an assertion or errors file is optional.
+If absent, the test step will be considered successful immediately once the object(s) in the test step have been created.
 It is also valid to create a test step that does not create any objects, but only has an assertion or errors file.

 # Getting a Resource from the Cluster